Search

 1. proposed changes to an amendment.
 Secondary Amendments must relate to the specific subject of an amendment and may not be used to alter other parts of a Resolution or parts not affected by an amendment.

-1. Must be filed with the Secretary before the start of the Session at which the matter will be considered and will be published by the Secretary;
+1. Primary amendments must be filed with the Secretary before the start of the Session at which the matter will be considered and will be published by the Secretary;

-2. The proposer may withdraw a prefiled amendment by providing notice on the Floor or to the Secretary before the amendment is considered by the House;
+2. The proposer may withdraw a prefilled amendment by providing notice on the Floor or to the Secretary before the House considers the amendment;

 2. debate is allowed;